AipuAmeh/hype-hub/README.md

 ## Description

-HypeHub is an interactive application that allows users to document and showcase their achievements to reflect on growth, share progress with others, stay motivated.
+HypeHub is an interactive application that allows users to document and showcase their achievements to reflect on growth, share progress with others, stay motivated, and have a home for all of these things to easily access and manage.
+Whether you're going into a job interview, asking for a promotion, growing a hobby, or just want to hype yourself up a little by reflecting previous accomplishments, HypeHub is the solution to setting yourself up for even more success!

 ## Built With